 Public statements

-They are prepared on the occasion of specific events, and often as part of a collective involving local organisations.
+They are prepared on the occasion of specific events, and often as part of a collective involving local organizations.
 For example :

 Participation in international institutions